MicrosoftDocs/VBA-Docs/api/Excel.Application.ActivePrinter.md

 ## Example

-The above example can be used to discover the proper printer and port naming conventions on your machine, for use in the example below.</br></br>
+The preceding example can be used to discover the proper printer and port naming conventions on your computer for use in the following example.

 This example changes the active printer.
 The colon ":" after the port name is required.

 ```vb